Rehab Centers Winner, SD

 Rosebud Sioux Tribe - 52.6 miles from Winner, SD

-Rosebud Sioux Tribe is a residential addiction treatment center in Rosebud, SD that is located in the 57570 zip code.
-Rosebud Sioux Tribe offers inpatient opioid detox and methamphetamines detoxification.
-It accommodates active duty military, adult men and people with co-occurring pain and substance use.
+Rosebud Sioux Tribe is an inpatient addiction treatment center in Rosebud, South Dakota that is situated in the 57570 zip code.
+Rosebud Sioux Tribe provides inpatient opioid detoxification and methamphetamines detoxification.
+It can accommodate pregnant and postpartum women, sexual abuse victims and co-occurring addiction and mental health treatment.

 Address: 719 Hospital Lane, P.O.
 Box 430, Rosebud, SD 57570 in Todd County